bromanbro/taggins/README.md

 You should probably use taggins if:
 * You are a linux user.
 * You like stringing together powerful commands in the terminal.
-* You have vast amounts of media and need advanced filtering.
+* You have vast amounts of media and need a powerful tool to help you categorize.
 * You are a researcher that needs to catagorize files.
 * You are a parent that wants to launch a slideshow in < 20 seconds of all pictures with tags: Chester LittleLeaque 2019.
 * You are a person who likes to categorize things in arbitrary ways.